DevExpress/devextreme-documentation/concepts/05 Widgets/Map/20 Configure Markers/05 Add and Remove.md

-To add markers at design-time, pass an array of objects to the [markers](/api-reference/10%20UI%20Widgets/dxMap/1%20Configuration/markers '/Documentation/ApiReference/UI_Widgets/dxMap/Configuration/markers/') option.
+To add markers at design-time, pass an array of objects to the [markers](/api-reference/10%20UI%20Widgets/dxMap/1%20Configuration/markers '/Documentation/ApiReference/UI_Widgets/dxMap/Configuration/markers/') property.
 A marker requires only its [location](/api-reference/10%20UI%20Widgets/dxMap/1%20Configuration/markers/location '/Documentation/ApiReference/UI_Widgets/dxMap/Configuration/markers/location/') to be specified.

 ---
 ##### jQuery